OpenRA/docs/api/playtest/lua.md

 <br /><em>Queued Activity</em>
 </td><td>
 Build a unit, ignoring the production queue.
 The activity will wait if the exit is blocked.
-If productionType is nil or unavailable, then an exit will be selected based on Buildable info.
+If productionType is nil or unavailable, then an exit will be selected based on 'Buildable.BuildAtProductionType'.
+If 'Buildable.BuildAtProductionType' is not set either, a random exit will be selected.
 <br />
 <b>Requires Trait:</b> Production
 </td></tr>